Airbnb and holiday lettings: What to do with the staycation boom

 With the upcoming prolonged Easter weekend, people are turning their thoughts towards going away for a few days.

-However, for many homeowners, letting their property can mean taking on additional risks with reports of properties being badly damaged by renters who have held ‘wild parties’, leaving hosts with huge repair and cleaning bills.
+Holiday home lettings and Airbnb have surged in popularity with many holidaymakers choosing to rent ‘homes’ rather than stay in a hotel.
+However, for many homeowners, renting their property can mean taking on additional risks with reports of properties being badly damaged by renters who have held ‘wild parties’, leaving hosts with huge repair and cleaning bills.

 If my property or belongings are damaged or stolen, will my home and contents insurance cover me?

-It is unlikely, as the insurer will not usually have catered for paying guests when arranging the policy.
-The host would need to clarify with their insurer as to whether their cover would be sufficient to cover losses.
 Airbnb does offer ‘AirCover for Hosts’ whereby the firm provides hosts with $3 million in coverage for damage.
 However, the company adds that hosts should not consider this as a replacement for owners or renters home insurance.

 Millions of Airbnb users may have unknowingly breached the terms of their leases, leaving them vulnerable to legal action or the loss of their tenancy.